leonardo-ra/PI/Setup/README.md

 ***If you do not manage to find this specific program, proceed with the rest of the steps normally***

 **Step 9:** At the left-top of the welcome screen, go to the *Installation* icon.
 Press the *URCaps* tab.
 In this section you should see all the installed UrCap nodes, including the 2FG Gripper and TCP caps.
-Set the parameters of the External Control URCap in acordance with the previously mentioned step 5.
+Set the parameters of the External Control URCap in accordance with the previously mentioned step 5.
 It should be set to something like this (using the same dummy IP):

 | Remote Host's IP | Port (you should not have to change this field) |
 | ----------- | ----------- |